-High Priority Projects needed to remedy recurring or significant drainage problems identified by the City and confirmed through modeling.
+- High Priority Projects needed to remedy recurring or significant drainage problems identified by the City and confirmed through modeling.
 Property may be at risk on a frequent basis and at the least, commerce is regularly interrupted during the winter months.
-This portion of the CIP is intended to be completed within five years.
+This portion of the CIP is intended to be completed first as funding allows.
 Moderate Priority Local drainage projects necessary to reduce less significant flood risks during more extreme runoff events.
-This portion of the CIP is intended to be completed 15 years after the high priority projects have been completed.
-Low Priority Projects that would eliminate local flooding that presents a nuisance but is not considered to significantly threaten property.
-This portion of the CIP is intended to be completed 10 years after the moderate priority projects have been completed.
+This portion of the CIP should be addressed after all high priority projects are completed and funding allows.
+Low Priority Projects that would eliminate local flooding that presents a nuisance but - ow Priority Projects that would eliminate local flooding that presents a nuisance but is not considered to significantly threaten property.
+This portion of the CIP should be addressed after all moderate priority projects are completed and funding allows.